 Putting my beginning Indonesian to use

-Trying to use the few basic Indonesian vocabulary words I know has seriously helped to reinforce things.
+Knowing a little Indonesian is better than nothing.
+So don’t be afraid to use the few basic Indonesian vocabulary words you know.
+That’s the key, USING IT.
+It seriously helped to reinforce things.

-I’m not good at it, but a little is better than nothing, and it’s pretty fun to see the reactions of the hotel staff, store clerks, taxi drivers and the Indonesian family we know when they hear bahasa Indonesia come out of my mouth.
+Not to mention, it’s fun to watch the reactions of the hotel staff, store clerks, taxi drivers and the Indonesian family we know when they hear bahasa Indonesia come out of my mouth.

 I’ve made some major mistakes though, don’t get me wrong.
 But here’s what’s cool: Despite my many boo-boos, not one person has laughed at me yet.